Chuck Strahl resigns as Canada's top spy watchdog

 The embattled head of SIRC came under heavy scrutiny after the Vancouver Observer broke the story on Jan.
-4 that Strahl had as a lobbyist for Enbridge Northern Gateway.
+4 that Strahl had registered as a lobbyist for Enbridge Northern Gateway.

 After further research, Strahl was found to have done contract work for Enbridge since 2011, and APTN news found that he had also registered in Alberta as a lobbyist for an Frog Lake Energy Resources Corp (FLERC), energy company with financial ties to China.

 Only earlier this week, the CEO of FLERC dismissed the controversy as a "tempest in a teapot", but things boiled over with Strahl's resignation.